suffolklibraries/lgc/content/collections/events/moving-minds-15-01.md

     content:
       -
         type: text
-        text: 'The Cattle Market Bus Station and the Tower Ramparts Bus Station are within 15 minutes’ walk and buses run frequently.'
+        text: 'The Cattle Market Bus Station and the Tower Ramparts Bus Station are within 15 minutes’ walk and buses run frequently.
+See the latest bus timetables '
-      -
-        type: text
-        marks:
-          -
-            type: bold
-        text: ' '
-      -
-        type: text
-        text: 'See the latest bus timetables '
       -
         type: text
         marks: